 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such woad leaves are thought to target the Stomach and the Heart.
+As such Da Qing Ye is thought to target the Stomach and the Heart.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.

 In a broad-based screening, a dichloromethane extract from the leaves of Isatis tinctoria displayed significant activities on several clinically relevant targets of inflammation.1